RoboGardenerTeam/YOLOv5/README.md

 * install requirements
   * %cd /content/yolov5/
   * !pip install -r requirements.txt
+* make a new folder and name it as 'dataset' and upload your dataset
 * split dataset into train and validation (only if dataset isn't splitted into two)
   * %cd /
   * from glob import glob